Eating tree leaves may sound strange, but it works with linden trees, with moringa, and, in the Chinese kitchen, with chun.

 It is a plant that is fast-growing, anyways.
 Not only their growth habit and leaf shape is reminiscent of ailanthus trees, they also grow similarly fast.

 Part of that, though, is that they throw out long and slender shoots, soon turning into branches, which rapidly grow upwards.
 Thus, one would need to cut them regularly and radically.
-Or one gets trees which are relatively prone to branches breaking off – or at least looking as if they were.
+Or one gets trees which are relatively prone to branches breaking off.

-An oddity I have experienced was chun losing its leaves through some problem relatively early in the year, then re-growing and not losing its leaves in the fall, in the regular way, but only after they freeze off.
+An even more peculiar oddity I have experienced was chun losing its leaves through some problem relatively early in the year, then re-growing and not losing its leaves in the fall, in the regular way.
+Rather, they remained on the tree until they froze off.

 Frost hardiness at least doesn’t seem to be any problem; my chun trees have had serious frost (down to -20 Celsius) and regrew without any problems.
 (Well, the very tips may have frozen off.)

-Chun is also very interesting because of its special flavor.
+Xiangchun is very interesting because of its special flavor.
 It is often, and rather fittingly, described as being similar to roast onions.

 In traditional use, the leaves first get blanched.
 I have found a mention of chun leaves supposedly being toxic if not blanched first, but I have not found any scientific literature that would confirm that.
 (Scientific literature is not good when it comes to talking about culinary uses, though.)